 Today, a primary trigger for reactive work is the notification.
 We see and hear pings across our email, Slack, and even mobile.
 We spend our hours grabbing at the wind, reacting to the work thrown our way, feeling overwhelmed by the sheer information overload.

-A way forward 🚵
+Our way forward 🚵

 A neat way to manage notifications.
 We like to think of notifications as checklists.
 Some require us to drop what we're doing.
 Others only demand a quick reaction or reply.
 Starting with GitHub, Neat lets you do this and more in a streamlined way.
 Neat provides deep integrations with your work applications for a fine-grained notification experience.